-1. Ordinary business relationship.

-2. The Company directly or indirectly owned more than 50% of the subsidiary shares.

-3. The counter-party directly or indirectly owned more than 50% of the Company's shares

-4. The Company directly or indirectly owned 90% or more than 90% of subsidiaries' shares.

-5. Fulfillment of contractual obligations by providing mutual endorsements and guarantees for peer or joint builders in order to undertake a construction project

-6. An entity that is guaranteed and endorsed by all capital contributing shareholders in proportion to their shareholding percentages.

-7.The companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other.
-Note 2: The amount of the guarantee provided by the Company to any individual entity shall not exceed 10% of the Company's net worth.
-The subsidiaries whose voting shares are 100% owned, directly or indirectly, by the Company shall not exceed the Company's net worth.

-Note 3: The total amount of endorsements/guarantees may not exceed the Company's net worth.

-Note 4: If highest balance of financing to other parties during the period was foreign currencies which were translated to New Taiwan Dollars by the highest exchange rate for current year.
-If ending balance and actual usage amount during the period were foreign currencies which were translated to New Taiwan Dollars by the exchange rate at the reporting date.

-- (iii) Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures): None - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock:
+- 1. Ordinary business relationship. - 2.
+The Company directly or indirectly owned more than 50% of the subsidiary shares. - 3.
+The counter-party directly or indirectly owned more than 50% of the Company's shares. - 4.
+The Company directly or indirectly owned 90% or more than 90% of subsidiaries' shares. - 5.
+Fulfillment of contractual obligations by providing mutual endorsements and guarantees for peer or joint builders in order to undertake a construction project. - 6.
+An entity that is guaranteed and endorsed by all capital contributing shareholders in proportion to their shareholding percentages. - 7.
+The companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for preconstruction homes pursuant to the Consumer Protection Act for each other. - Note 2: The amount of the guarantee provided by the Company to any individual entity shall not exceed 10% of the Company's net worth.
+The subsidiaries whose voting shares are 100% owned, directly or indirectly, by the Company shall not exceed the Company's net worth. - Note 3: The total amount of endorsements/guarantees may not exceed the Company's net worth. - Note 4: If highest balance of financing to other parties during the period was foreign currencies which were translated to New Taiwan Dollars by the highest exchange rate for current year.
+If ending balance and actual usage amount during the period were foreign currencies which were translated to New Taiwan Dollars by the exchange rate at the reporting date. - (iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures): None - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None

-Note 1 : Payment term is 75~120 days; any further adjustment on the term will have to be agreed by both parties.
+MIN AIK PRECISION INDUSTRIAL CO., LTD. AND SUBSIDIARIES Notes to the Consolidated Financial Statements

-(viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None
+(vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: